ktorio/ktor-documentation/topics/custom_plugins-base-api.md

 {src="snippets/custom-plugin-base-api/src/main/kotlin/com/example/plugins/DataTransformation.kt"}

+## Pipelines {id="pipelines"}

+A [Pipeline](https://api.ktor.io/ktor-utils/io.ktor.util.pipeline/-pipeline/index.html) in Ktor is a collection of interceptors, grouped in one or more ordered phases.
+Each interceptor each can perform custom logic before and after processing a request.

+[ApplicationCallPipeline](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.application/-application-call-pipeline/index.html) is a pipeline for executing application calls.
+This pipeline defines 5 phases:

+- `Setup`: a phase used for preparing a call and its attributes for processing.
+- `Monitoring`: a phase for tracing calls.
+It might be useful for request logging, collecting metrics, error handling, and so on.
+- `Plugins`: a phase used to [handle calls](#call-handling).
+Most plugins intercept at this phase.
+- `Call`: a phase used to complete a call.
+- `Fallback`: a phase for handling unprocessed calls.

 ## Mapping of pipeline phases to new API handlers {id="mapping"}

 Starting with v2.0.0, Ktor provides a new simplified API for [creating custom plugins](custom_plugins.md).
-In general, this API doesn't require an understanding of internal Ktor concepts, such as [Pipelines](Pipelines.md), Phases, and so on.
+In general, this API doesn't require an understanding of internal Ktor concepts, such as pipelines, phases, and so on.
 Instead, you have access to different stages of [handling requests and responses](#call-handling) using various handlers, such as `onCall`, `onCallReceive`, `onCallRespond`, and so on.
 The table below shows how pipeline phases map to handlers in a new API.

 | Base API                               | New API                                                 |